 One of the issues facing a divorcing couple is deciding how their assets and property will be split after the divorce is final.
 The act of thoroughly and fairly dividing their property in a marital estate is known as property division.

-The division of property can often be one of the most complex aspects of the divorce process, especially in Evanston, Chicago, Lake Forest, Oakbrook Terrace and the surrounding suburbs.
+The division of property can often be one of the most complex aspects of the divorce process, especially in Evanston, Chicago, Lake Forest, Oak Brook and the surrounding suburbs.
 Stern Perkoski Mendez is committed to making sure you understand the process—and more importantly, feel satisfied with the way that the property is divided.

 That’s why we’ve provided an overview of the process below and resources to make sure that you have a solid understanding of what property division in Illinois entails.
 If you have any questions, don’t hesitate to contact us at (847) 868-9584.